oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - (Required) (Updatable) The display name for the Autonomous Container Database.
 * `distribution_affinity` - (Optional) Determines whether an Autonomous AI Database must be opened across a minimum or maximum of nodes.
 By default, Minimum nodes is selected.
+* `encryption_key_location_details` - (Optional) Types of providers supported for managing database encryption keys
+	* `aws_encryption_key_id` - (Required when provider_type=AWS) Provide the key OCID of a registered AWS key.
+	* `azure_encryption_key_id` - (Required when provider_type=AZURE) Provide the key OCID of a registered Azure key.
+	* `hsm_password` - (Required when provider_type=EXTERNAL) Provide the HSM password as you would in RDBMS for External HSM.
+	* `provider_type` - (Required) Use 'EXTERNAL' for creating a new database or migrating a database key to an External HSM.
+Use 'AZURE' for creating a new database or migrating a database key to Azure.
+Use 'AWS' for creating a new database or migrating a database key to Aws.
 * `fast_start_fail_over_lag_limit_in_seconds` - (Optional) (Updatable) The lag time for my preference based on data loss tolerance in seconds.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `is_automatic_failover_enabled` - (Optional) (Updatable) Indicates whether Automatic Failover is enabled for Autonomous Container Database Dataguard Association